 2021-07-27T10:52:23.083-0400 [INFO] expiration: revoked lease: lease_id=database/creds/db-dba/3er4DsaHXUbkwj0lh5wDGroJ

-The log entry shows that the lease for the credential was successfully revoked by the expiration manager.
+The log entry shows that the lease for the credential was revoked by the expiration manager.
 Note that the lease_id entry is prefixed by the secrets engine type

-Let's now examine a case where revocation is failing so you can understand how that situation is reflected in the server logs.
+You are ready to examine a case where revocation is failing so you can understand how that situation is reflected in the server logs.

 First, disable the database secrets engine that the script enabled.
 This will remove all associated configuration so that you can then reconfigure it with a second execution of the script.